Pulse nightclub trial for Noor Salman underway: What to know about the Orlando shooter's widow

 What is her defense?

-The family and Salmon’s lawyers deny she had anything to do with Mateen’s plot.
+The family and Salman’s lawyers deny she had anything to do with Mateen’s plot.

 In a November 2016 interview with The New York Times, Salman apologized for her husband's act and claimed she was unaware of his plan.